Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 Transfers to accounts
 =====================

-One of the trace elements from the previous section, ``Transferred``, describe a transfer from an contract to an account.
+One of the trace elements from the previous section, ``Transferred``, describes a transfer from an contract to an account.
 With the helper method |transfers|_, you can get an iterator over all transfers that occured in a single call of |Chain_contract_update|_ or |Chain_contract_invoke|_.

 Example: